csce585-mlsystems/csce585-midi/README.md

 ## Requirements

 ### Python Version
-This project requires **Python 3.10, 3.11, or 3.12**.
+This project uses **Python 3.11.10**.
 Python 3.13+ is not supported due to NumPy compatibility issues.

 The project includes a `.python-version` file that automatically selects Python 3.11 for tools like `uv` and `pyenv`.